Sonargaon: Bengal Sultanate (14th, 15th and 16th centuries)

 The three city-states of Bengal were unified into an independent sultanate.
 There was a decisive break from the authority of Delhi.
 Sonargaon became one of the major townships in the eastern part of the Indian subcontinent.
 It was a strategically important river port with proximity to the Brahmaputra Valley and the Bay of Bengal.
 The third Bengali Sultan Ghiyasuddin Azam Shah established a royal court in Sonargaon.
 The township flourished as a center for writers, jurists and lawyers.
 The vast amount of Persian prose and poetry produced in Sonargaon during this period has been described as the "golden age of Persian literature" in Bengal.
 The Sultan invited the Persian poet Hafez to the Bengali court in Sonargaon.
 The institutions founded by Abu Tawwama were maintained by his successors, including the Sufi preachers Saiyid Ibrahim Danishmand, Saiyid Arif Billah Muhammad Kamel, Saiyid Muhammad Yusuf and others.

 During the 15th century, the Chinese Treasure voyages included an expedition to Sonargaon.
 The Chinese embassies to Bengal were part of the mission of Admiral Zheng He.
 The information about this expedition comes from the book of one of its participants, Ma Huan.
 In 1451, Ma Huan described Sonargaon as a fortified walled city, with a royal court, bazaars, bustling streets, water reservoirs, and a port.

 During the Hussain Shahi dynasty, Sonargaon was used as a base by the Sultans during campaigns against Assam, Tripura and Arakan.
 The Sultans launched raids into Assam and Tripura from Sonargaon.
 The river port was vital during naval campaigns, such as during the Bengal Sultanate-Kamata Kingdom War and the Bengal Sultanate–Kingdom of Mrauk U War of 1512–1516.

-Sonragaon hosted a mint.
+Sonargaon hosted a mint.
 It was one of the most important townships in the Bengal Sultanate.
 It was the principal administrative center of eastern Bengal, particularly the Bhati region.
 High officials of the Bengal Sultanate were based in Sonargaon.
-Turkic, Arab, Habesha, Persian, Pashtun and Rajput settlers migrated to the region and became Sonargaiyas.
+Turkic, Arab, Habesha, Persian settlers migrated to the region and became Sonargaiyas.
 Sonargaon also became the eastern terminus of the Grand Trunk Road, which was built by Sher Shah Suri in the 16th-century.
 The Grand Trunk Road was a major trade route stretching from Bengal to Central Asia.
 The prosperity of the Bengal Sultanate was attested by European travelers, including Ludovico di Varthema, Duarte Barbosa and Tomé Pires.
 According to travelers, Sonargaon was an important commercial center.
 Many of its weavers and artisans were Hindus.
 When the Bengal Sultanate disintegrated in the late 16th-century, Sonargaon continued to be a bastion of Bengali independence for a few decades.